-Introducing the world's first long-term Curated Scientist-in-Residence Programme in a shopping center, Ocean Terminal in Leith, Scotland.
+Introducing the world's first long-term Curated Science and Art-in-Residence Programme in a shopping centre, Ocean Terminal in Leith, Scotland.

 Leith Labs has been kindly funded by the Physiological Society and the EU Researchers Night, with in-kind support from Ocean Terminal, Science Ceilidh, Fun Palaces and Eureka Edinburgh.
 Photos: Chris Scott.